Spoje-NET/Contractor/README.md

 If you are using Apache, you need to activate its configuration:

 ```
-a2enconf abraflexi-contractor
+a2enconf spoje-contractor
 apache2ctl restart
 ```

-After that, the application is available without any further configuration at http://0.0.0.0/abraflexi-contractor/
+After that, the application is available without any further configuration at http://0.0.0.0/spoje-contractor/

 ![Installer](installer.png?raw=true)